 PolicyPak: Mass Deploy the PolicyPak CSE using GPSI Transcript

 Hi, everyone.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, I’m going to show you how quick and easy it is to mass deploy the PolicyPak client side extension to all of your target Windows machines.

 To set the stage here, the CSE or client side extension is the moving part that must exist on all machines that you want PolicyPak to work upon.
 We extend Group Policy and we extend SCCM and if our moving part isn’t there, we can’t work.